FOREX-Dollar edges down as impact of hawkish Fed commentary fades | Business

 FOREX-Dollar edges down as impact of hawkish Fed commentary fades

-The dollar slipped against most major currencies on Thursday as the positive impact of hawkish Federal Reserve comments faded and investors waited for more signs on the data front to confirm that more large rate hikes to curb inflation were coming.
-The Bank of England was widely expected to raise interest rates by the most since 1995, with sterling rising before the rate decision at 1100 GMT.
+The dollar edged down against most major currencies on Thursday as the positive impact of hawkish Federal Reserve comments faded and investors waited for more signs on the data front to confirm that more large rate hikes to curb inflation were coming.
+The Bank of England raised interest rates by the most since 1995, but sterling fell as the central bank warned that a long recession was on its way with inflation seeing toping 13%.

-The dollar slipped against most major currencies on Thursday as the positive impact of hawkish Federal Reserve comments faded and investors waited for more signs on the data front to confirm that more large rate hikes to curb inflation were coming.
+The dollar edged down against most major currencies on Thursday as the positive impact of hawkish Federal Reserve comments faded and investors waited for more signs on the data front to confirm that more large rate hikes to curb inflation were coming.

-The Bank of England was widely expected to raise interest rates by the most since 1995, with sterling rising before the rate decision at 1100 GMT.
+The Bank of England raised interest rates by the most since 1995, but the sterling fell as the central bank warned that a long recession was on its way with inflation seeing toping 13%.
 Fed officials have continued to push back against the perception that U.S. interest rates were close to peaking.
 San Francisco Fed President Mary Daly and Minneapolis Fed President Neel Kashkari voiced their determination overnight to rein in high inflation.

 But the impact of the hawkish rhetoric on the dollar appeared to be fading, with the currency in a more defensive mood as the London session wore on.
 "Yesterday we had some hawkish comments, but maybe that's not enough and investors will be looking for confirmation from data, especially tomorrow's payrolls number," said ING currency strategist Francesco Pesole, referring to U.S. jobs data.